parroty/exvcr/README.md

 Please specify `use ExVCR.Mock` instead of `import ExVCR.Mock`.
 Otherwise, `(CompileError) ***: function adapter/0 undefined` might be displayed.

 ### Usage
-Add "use ExVCR.Mock" to the test module.
-This mocks ibrowse by dfault.
+Add `use ExVCR.Mock` to the test module.
+This mocks ibrowse by default.
 For using hackney, specify `adapter: ExVCR.Adapter.Hackney` options as follows.

 ##### Example with ibrowse
 ```Elixir